smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 * off*
 * reg add "HKLM\SOFTWARE\NVIDIA Corporation\Global\NGXCore" /v "ShowDlssIndicator" /t REG_DWORD /d 0 /f
 #
+* other settings:
 * Texture Filtering - LOD Bias set what you want (Negative LOD bias needs to be set to Allow) (for testing)
 * CUDA - Force P2 State off or on (test per-game)
-* Smooth Motion - Enable off/on (test if you cant use FG or OptiScaler/smooth motion adds lots of latency)
+* Smooth Motion - test if you cant use FG or OptiScaler, smooth motion adds lots of latency so never use it
-* DLSS - Enable DLL Override - test or leave default - Preset K (Transformer/gen1/gen2(310.5~)) - Preset E (CNN) - M = Performance - L = Ultra Performance
-* DLSS-FG - Enable DLL Override - test or leave default
-* DLSS-RR - Enable DLL Override - test or leave default - Preset J (Transformer) or Preset E (CNN)
 ---
 ---
 ---